-The MA Geography: Overview
+The MA in Spatial Justice: Overview

-The MA in Geography in the Department of Geography at Maynooth University offers students the opportunity to develop their understanding of human geography while also significantly enhancing their transferrable and research skills.
+This is the fifth year of the MA in Spatial Justice in the Department of Geography at Maynooth University.
+This timely degree programme offers students the opportunity to develop their understanding of human geography while also significantly enhancing their transferrable and research skills.
 Students are provided with insights into the ways that cities, communities, social institutions, and local/global networks function in real-world settings, critically consider historical and present power-relations, and work with partners to imagine more just futures.
-The MA is available both full-time (1 year) (MHN60) and part-time (2 year) (MHN61).
+The MA is available both full-time (1 year) (MHN66) and part-time (2 year) (MHN67).

-The MA in Geography encourages students to develop professional geographical and transferrable skills, including learning to: think spatially, use multiple methods, manage time, be flexible, work in teams, develop ethical and respectful research practices, interpret different forms/types of data, improve forms of verbal and written communication, gain confidence, and participate in public life.
+The MA in Spatial Justice encourages students to develop professional geographical and transferrable skills, including learning to: think spatially, use multiple methods, manage time, be flexible, work in teams, develop ethical and respectful research practices, interpret different forms/types of data, improve forms of verbal and written communication, gain confidence, and participate in public life.
 For students returning to academic study after, or even alongside of, a period of employment, the public engagement and field immersion emphasis of our course offers students the opportunity to reflect critically upon their past and existing careers.
 For those yet to establish their own career paths, students are offered opportunities to establish civil society networks that can be useful in later finding work.
 Finally, the course provides an excellent platform for those interested in progressing to a PhD.